Kaveeshamalindi/MediCare_Hospital_Management_System/README.md

 <p align="justify"> Polymorphism refers to the idea of having many forms.
 This project uses method overriding and overloading.

-In overriding, a subclass can implement a superclass method based on its requirements.
+In <B>overriding</B>, a subclass can implement a superclass method based on its requirements.
 That is called run-time polymorphism. </p>

 ```
 public interface IDoctor {